girishji/autosuggest.vim/README.md

 }
 ```

 Options can be modified using g:AutoSuggestSetup().
+If you are using
+[vim-plug](https://github.com/junegunn/vim-plug), use the `VimEnter` event as
+follows.

 ```
 autocmd VimEnter * g:AutoSuggestSetup(options)